Join our DBT Team!

 Components of the Institute’s DBT Program: We have a comprehensive program for teens and young adults, including non-binary and transgender youth.
 This includes: individual DBT therapy, DBT skills groups, phone coaching, parent coaching, and team consultation.
 We also offer DBT-Informed treatment for pre-teens, teens and young adults.
 Our DBT-informed program for latency age girls and their parents is called WaveRiders™.
 The clients served in our DBT practice often have a history of self-harm, emotional regulation challenges, suicidal ideation, and previous hospitalizations.
-Clinicians joining the DBT team will initially provide DBT-informed therapy, and will be in a consultation group of clinicians who provide both comprehensive and DBT-informed treatment.
+Depending on the level of experience, clinicians joining the DBT team may initially provide DBT-informed therapy and/or work with clients in our Comprehensive Program.

 Responsibilities would include:

 - Carrying a caseload of individual clients and groups (20-25 clinical hours per week).
-A number (if not all) of these will be clients receiving DBT-informed treatment.
-Clinicians will also work with some of our CASP clients and can use a DBT-informed approach with these clients or other appropriate approaches.
+In addition to working with clients in our DBT programs, clinicians will also work with some of our CASP clients and can use a DBT-informed approach with these clients or other appropriate approaches.

 - Leading weekly therapy groups for children, teens, or young adults with a range of goals